dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3214: Respect for privacy is foundational to democracy.
+### T3214: Individual privacy and autonomy are critical values.

 |Support|
 |---|